-If you are looking for experienced nursing home law firm to investigate and prosecute an accident or injury case involving an Illinois nursing home, contact our office today for a complimentary case review of your legal rights and litigation options.
+If you are looking for experienced Chicago nursing home lawyer to investigate and prosecute an accident or injury case involving an Illinois nursing home, contact our office today for a complimentary case review of your legal rights and litigation options.

-Our Nursing Home Attorneys See Abusive Conditions Chicago and Across Illinois
+Our Nursing Home Lawyers See Abusive Conditions Chicago and Across Illinois

 Injuries & Medical Complications Arising in Chicago Nursing Home Negligence Cases

 Rosenfeld Injury Lawyers LLC has experience prosecuting a diverse portfolio of circumstances involving patient injury and untimely death in a skilled nursing facility.
-Amongst the cases we’ve successfully prosecuting include some of the following scenarios which may be categorized as nursing home abuse or nursing home neglect.
+Among the cases we’ve successfully prosecuted include some of the following scenarios which may be categorized as nursing home abuse or nursing home neglect.

 - Bed Sores: Bed sores, also referred to as pressure sores, pressure ulcers and decubitus ulcers result from patients being left in one position for extended periods of time.
 Advanced stage bed sores can result in pain, infection (sepsis / osteomyelitis) or and even death.

 - Falls: 10-20% of patients falls in nursing homes result in an injury requiring medical attention.
 Many falls result in broken bones, subdural hematoma or even death.
 Nursing homes have a duty to assess each patient’s fall risk and implement safeguards to prevent falls.
 When facilities fail to do so and a patient is injured, the facility may be liable.